Hackers News Hackers News

 How the Attack Operates from Start to Finish

-The attack unfolds in a carefully ordered series of stages, each designed to prepare the ground for the next.
-It begins the moment the VBScript file lands on the victim’s system.
+The attack progresses through a series of carefully orchestrated stages, each designed to facilitate the next and enhance stealth.
+The infection begins immediately after the VBScript file is downloaded to the victim’s system.

 Attack chain for the ScreenConnect deployment (Source - Zscaler)